 Three methods for distributing the Office-Based Questionnaire have been proposed and described: 1) by an ACT staff person in the clinic; 2) By the physician.
 Prior to each of the ACT physician's scheduled clinic, a study staff person will attach a brief introductory letter from the patient's physician describing ACT along with the self-administered questionnaire to the patients medical chart.
 The physicians will be asked to give both the letter and the questionnaire to the identified patients scheduled during their clinic hours.
 3) By the Office Staff/Receptionist.
 A brief invitation should be given to the patient to complete the form, along with the information about ACT describing that the patient's physician is participating in a national study to increase physical activity and exercise in primary care patients to improve health.
-Patients interested in learning more about the study should complete the questionnaire to determine their eligibility.
-Regular office staff should be adequately briefed about the study, should patients have questions.
+Patients interested in learning more about the study should complete the study, should patients have questions.
 Study brochures and information packets may be useful, in addition.